 Scott and author Ignatius, a veteran journalist who has covered the CIA and Middle Eastern affairs for 10 years for The Wall Street Journal before joining The Washington Post, where he is currently a editor and columnist, understand that the new rules of the game of terrorism are not strength of force, or subtle technology, but information and its ultra-rapid dissemination among the right parties.
 Mind you, the info could be true or false, valid or invalid, but it needs to be packaged and sold as information!

-Scribe William Monahan, who won an Oscar for Scorsese’s The Departed, has managed to bring the novel’s gritty urgency and combative character dynamics to a multi-dimensional film with varying success.
-Often, the plot changes so fast that the characters (and we viewers) are in constant need of adjusting perceptions of who’s on the side of whom.
+With varying dehrees of success, scribe William Monahan, who won an Oscar for Scorsese’s The Departed, has managed to bring the novel’s gritty urgency and combative character dynamics to a multi-dimensional film.
+However, the plot changes so fast that the characters (and viewers) are in constant need of adjusting perceptions of who’s on the side of whom.

-In intent, in its good moments, “Body of Lies” recalls, perhaps even pay conscious homage to, the cycle of films about mistrust and paranoia that prevailed in the 1970s, during the Vietnam War and the Watergate scandal, works such as Sydney Pollack’s “Three Days of the Condor” or Alan Pakula’s “The Parallax View,” which also served as vehicles for their stars, Robert Redford and Warren Beatty, respectively, but were superior to Scott’s on any level.
+In its few good moments, “Body of Lies” recalls, perhaps even pay homage to, the cycle of films about mistrust and paranoia that had prevailed in the 1970s, during the Vietnam War and the Watergate scandal, works such as Sydney Pollack’s “Three Days of the Condor” or Alan Pakula’s “The Parallax View,” which also served as vehicles for their stars, Robert Redford and Warren Beatty, respectively, but were superior to Scott’s on any level.

 A ruthless strategist, Hoffman will stop at nothing to protect the highest goal, national security, even if it means sacrificing his best man.
 As Ferris’ scheme gains seeming credibility and global momentum, conflicts with his two closest allies threaten to converge with a crisis of conscience that leaves Ferris vulnerable.
 Will Hoffman betray him, as he has so many others before him